Ley789/SimpleRayTracer/Thesis/thesis.md

 is needed to calculate the actual normal vector.
 This does not generally apply if we have a intersection point and a primitive because of the numerical error in the IEEE-754 double representation.
-For example if we have a intersection point of a cone that is not represented mathematically correct then we do not know if the point lies on the bot cap, top cap or at the cone without allowing some error.
+For example if we have a intersection point of a cone that is not represented mathematically correctly then we do not know if the point lies on the bot cap, top cap or at the cone without allowing some error.
 We solved this problem by exploiting the laziness property of Haskell.
 We calculate the normal vector in the intersection function.
-We know that the calculation is only executed when the value is needed because of laziness.
+We know that the calculation is only evaluated when the value is needed because of laziness.

 ### Object

 The module Object defines the scene objects as described in \autoref{object}.
-The object stores the needed matrices to save computation time, transforms the rays and the intersection point as described in \autoref{ray-transformations}.
+The object stores the needed matrices to save computation time.
+It preforms the transformations of the rays and the intersection point as described in
+\autoref{ray-transformations}.
+It uses the monoid instance to simplify the modifications of the properties of an object.

 ### SceneTypes

 The module SceneTypes defines light, camera and a scene as described in \autoref{d-scene}.
 A scene is a instance of the monoid class to combine multiple scenes.
-The scenes are combined by using the first defined camera, insert the objects and the lights of both scenes in the new scene.
+The scenes are combined by inserting the objects and the lights of both scenes in the new scene and using the last defined camera, which means the second argument to mappend.

 ### Blinn-Phong